Counterfactual Editing for Search Result Explanation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work we study the effectiveness of counterfactual explanations for search engine result explanation task.
-First, we conduct a preliminary user study to validate if adding counterfactual queries as explanations can improve search sessions' effectiveness.
+First, we discuss the possible formulations of counterfactual explanation in the context of web search.
 Next, we discuss desiderata for counterfactual explanations in search system and operationalize them with appropriate metrics.
-Ultimately, we propose $\text{CFE}^2$, a framework to automatically generate counterfactual queries by editing original queries.
-The proposed method achieves significant improvement compared to baselines on the proposed evaluation metrics.
-Additionally, the effectiveness of the proposed method is also shown through human evaluation study.
-For future work, we hope to study the effectiveness of the $\text{CFE}^2$ for the end use-case of query suggestion/reformulation.
+Ultimately, we propose \methodbold, a framework to automatically generate counterfactual queries by editing the initial queries.
+The proposed method achieves significant improvement compared to baselines on both proposed evaluation metrics and human evaluation.
+For future work, we hope to verify the effectiveness of the \methodbold~for the end use case of query suggestion/reformulation in online experiments.